Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 • Hide wires or place them out of reach.

-• Lock away cleaning suppliers, toiletries, and other hazardous chemicals.
+• Lock away cleaning supplies, toiletries, and other products that contain hazardous chemicals.

 • Educate your child about fire safety through stories about smoke detectors and safety routines.
 Lock away all matches and lighters.